Autonomous Material Delivery Robots for Manufacturing in Canada

 - 24/7 operations

-Material handling robots operate consistently across shifts, ensuring:
+Material delivery robots operate consistently across shifts, ensuring:

 - Continuous replenishment